nextstrain/fauna/RETHINKDB.md

 The first thing you need to do to start using rethinkdb is [start a rethinkdb server](https://rethinkdb.com/docs/start-a-server/).
 This can be done by just running `rethinkdb` in the terminal.
 The server can be hosted locally or in the cloud (like on [AWS](https://rethinkdb.com/docs/paas/#deploying-on-aws)).
-If hosted locally, data will be saved after stopping the server and loaded when rebooting the server.
+If hosted locally, data will be saved after stopping the server and loaded when rebooting the server, but you must run `rehtinkdb` from the same directory.

 ### Import rethinkdb driver
 ```